In Lofoten looking at Northern Lights and the Morning Sun are pure magic – and a bit cold

 LOFOTEN, NORWAY: Feel the power of Northern Lights and meet Karine Dilling, a teacher turned photographer.
 With her camera, Karine witnessed one of the most magnificent phenomena that nature has to offer; the Northern Lights, or Aurora Borealis.
 Here follows her story and pictures from a cold January and Magic Light of Lofoten.

 I have always dreamt of taking a year off work and travel with my camera.
 I have been travelling to many European countries, but the Lofoten islands beats them all in stunning lights and beauty.
 See Lofoten islands map at Svolvaer.net

 Early in January, when the sun returns on the horizon after being gone for a couple of months, the light is breathtaking.
 I hoped to see some northern lights, but I got so much more.
+How to get to lofoten islands?
 Starting my trip in Bodø, I rented a car heading north towards Lødingen, a journey of about 4-5 hours.

 Early next morning the trip to Svolvær, the self declared capital of the Lofoten islands, started.
 The weather changes constantly, from sun to snow back to sun again.
 Red, orange and pink colours the clouds of snow, making the trip extremely enjoyable for an enthusiastic photographer like me.
 The trip from Lødingen to Svolvær is short, about an hour, but I spent most of the day constantly reaching for my camera.
 One example from this trip are the mountains Lakeselvtindan, as seen in one of the pictures.
 How can one not stop with such scenery along the route?